ruairidhholwill/static_testing_pda/testing_task_1.md

 # 1) total should be total = 0
 # 2) in return line, should use string interpolation
+# 3) return should be outside the for loop

 def self.cards_total(cards)
   total